The Next Agricultural Revolution?

 Microbial Food – Quorn / Solar Foods

-Acellular Agriculture – Perfect Day Foods / Clara Foods
+Acellular Agriculture – Perfect Day Foods / EVERY

 Sunday Roast photo by Sebastian Coman Photography on Unsplash